South Coast, Grenada

 At a Glance

-Tucked away on a beautiful white sand beach in a private location with great snorkeling opportunities
+Tucked away on a beautiful white sand beach in a private location with great snorkelling opportunities

 Rustic Suites are designed in an open-air style and each has a private plunge pool